top of page

 Common Symptoms of Seasonal Affective Disorder

 You may be asking, “How do I know if I have seasonal affective disorder?”
-Familiarizing yourself with common symptoms can help you gauge your mental health.
+Understanding seasonal affective disorder and common symptoms can help you gauge your mental health.
 Some prevalent signs include:

 • Low Energy: Many people feel unusually tired, even after a good night’s sleep.
 For instance, you might notice a decline in your usual energy levels, making even small tasks feel daunting.